woocommerce/google-listings-and-ads/src/Tracking/README.md

   * `context`: indicate which link is clicked
   * `href`: link's URL

-* `filter` - Changing products & variations filter
+* `filter` - Triggered when changing products & variations filter
   * `report`: name of the report (e.g. `"reports-products"`)
   * `filter`: value of the filter (e.g. `"all" | "single-product" | "compare-products"`)
   * `variationFilter`: value of the variation filter (e.g. `undefined | "single-variation" | "compare-variations"`)